tovarog23/AISI_CFS_Design_Functions/README.md

 * Axial Strength Capacity:
     1. `getAxialStrength_Single()`:
     Returns the allowable axial strength of a single c-section stud **with** lips.
-Current function does not work with track sections.
+Track sections currently are not available.
     2. `getAxialStrength_Boxed()`:
     Returns the allowable axial strength of a built up boxed c-section member **with** lips.
-Track sections currently are not permitted.
+Track sections currently are not available.
     3. `getAxialStrength_B2B()`:
     Returns the allowable axial strength of a built up back to back c-section member **with** lips.
-Track sections currently are not permitted.
+Track sections currently are not available.

 * Bending Strength Capacity:
     1. `getFlexuralStrength_Single()`:
     Return the strong axis allowable bending moment of a single c-section member **with or without** lips.
+Track sections can only be used if unpunched.
     2. `getFlexuralStrength_Boxed()`:
-    Return the strong axis allowable bending moment of a built-up c-section boxed member **with** lips.
+    Return the strong axis allowable bending moment of a built-up c-section boxed member **with or without** lips.
+Track sections can only be used if unpunched.
     3. `getFlexuralStrength_B2B()`:
     Return the strong axis allowable bending moment of a built-up c-section back to back member **with** lips.
+Track sections are not available.

 * Bending Strength Capacity for Globally Braced Member:
     1. `getFlexuralStrength_Single_GB()`:
     Return the strong axis allowable bending moment of a globally braced single c-section member **with or without** lips.
+Track sections can only be used if unpunched.
     2. `getFlexuralStrength_Boxed_GB()`:
     Return the strong axis allowable bending moment of a globally braced built-up c-section boxed member **with** lips.
+Track sections can only be used if unpunched.
     3. `getFlexuralStrength_B2B_GB()`:
     Return the strong axis allowable bending moment of a globally braced built-up c-section back to back member **with** lips.
+Track sections are not available.
 * Shear Strength Capacity:
     1. `getShearStrength_Single()`:
     Return the allowable shear strength of a single c-section member **with or without** lips.
+Track sections are available.
     2. `getShearStrength_BuiltUp()`:
     Return the allowable shear strength of a built up c-section member **with or without** lips.
 The section can be either boxed or built-up only.
+Track sections are available.

 Additionally, functions to calculate the capacity of HSS members were added to the module.
 These were added due to how common their use is within the cold formed steel industry: